TimChatt/officebooking/README.md

 Creating or updating data requires a valid Auth0 access token.
 Booking creation logs an event in an analytics table which can be queried via `/analytics/daily` and `/analytics/weekly`.
 The frontend lists desks and bookings, includes a form to create new bookings, and an edit mode that lets admins drag desks to new positions.
+It also displays daily and weekly booking counts fetched from the analytics endpoints.

 ## Deployment